XarkLabs/Xosera/README.md

 Planned Xosera features TODO:

-* DVI/HDMI output at 640x480@60Hz or 848x480@60Hz (16:9 widescreen 480p) using 1BitSquared DV PMOD (currently this _mostly works_, but is not 100% solid at this point).
+* DVI/HDMI output at 640x480@60Hz or 848x480@60Hz (16:9 widescreen 480p) using 1BitSquared DV PMOD (currently this _mostly works_, but is not 100% solid at this point - not exactly sure the issue).
 * 4 dual 8-bit (stereo) audio channels with full channel mixer for audio output similar to Amiga
 * At least one "cursor" sprite above video playfields (and ideally more, probably with 16 or 256 colors)